State Agricultural Officials Announce Open Application Period for Grant Programs

 The APR Improvement Program was designed to help sustain active commercial farming on land protected by the Agricultural Preservation Restriction (APR) Program.
 The program assists with issues of economic viability, environmental sustainability, resource conservation, ownership control, modernization of infrastructure and other issues that may enhance the long term continued use of agricultural land.

 The APR program preserves and protects agricultural land from being built upon for non-agricultural purposes or used for any activity detrimental to agriculture.
 The APR program has permanently protected almost 800 farms and a total land area of over 66,000 acres.

 Applicants must own, or co-apply with the owner of, APR land that they have been actively farming for at least the last three years.
-The current Request for Response (RFR) with application is available by clicking here or by calling the APR Improvement Program at 413-268-8269.
+The current Request for Response (RFR) with application is available by calling the APR Improvement Program at 413-268-8269.
 The deadline for submitting applications is Thursday, June 23, 2011.